 In order to successfully stream with a bonded connection, ports UDP 2088 and TCP/IP 80 need to be open in addition to standard Firewall ports.

-As a best practice, it's recommended that any USB modems be spread across the PC's various USB ports.
+As a best practice, it's recommended that USB devices are spread across your PC's various USB ports and hubs.
 This avoids taxing each USB hub and ensures that each modem's connection is used.

 In your network dashboard, each network connected to your account will have a 'Bonding' dropdown menu.
 Clicking it will reveal three options:

 - Off: This network will not be used for your stream regardless of the status of other connected networks.

-When you go live, your network dashboard will show information for each network, such as what bitrates are being distributed by each.
+When you go live, your network dashboard will show information for each network, such as the bitrates each active one is distributing and if one disconnects.